-Study design: This study is a non-interventional post-authorisation safety study (PASS), designed as a prospective, single cohort, uncontrolled, multi-centre European study to describe Obizur overall safety in real-life clinical practice.
+Study design: This study is a non-interventional post-authorisation safety study (PASS), designed as a single cohort, uncontrolled, multi-centre European and US study based on prospective and retrospective data collection.
+It aims to describe Obizur overall safety in real-life clinical practice.

 The decision to administer Obizur, as well as the frequency of laboratory and clinical assessments will be made by the investigator, independent of the study, and is not mandated by study design or protocol.
 The study will be implemented in countries sequentially, as the product becomes commercially available.
+At each study site, all subjects to whom the treating physician decides to administer Obizur, and who meet inclusion/exclusion criteria, will be offered participation in the study and their data will be collected prospectively.
+The inclusion of prospective European subjects will be complemented by a retrospective chart review of existing data collected routinely for patients treated with Obizur (See Figure 1).

-As available, subjects' demographics, clinical characteristics, comorbidities and other medical history, indication for treatment, characteristics of bleeding episode prompting treatment by Obizur, inhibitor levels (anti-hFVIII and anti-pFVIII), prior treatments to Obizur, Obizur treatment details, bleeding control, concomitant medications and AEs/ serious adverse events (SAEs) including death for any cause will be collected at baseline as available in the medical records, and as available from routine follow-up visits for up to 180 days after the last administration of Obizur.
+As available, subjects' demographics, clinical characteristics, comorbidities and other medical history, indication for treatment, characteristics of bleeding episode prompting treatment by Obizur, inhibitor levels (anti-hFVIII and anti-pFVIII), prior treatments to Obizur, Obizur treatment details, bleeding control, concomitant medications and AEs/ serious adverse events (SAEs) including death for any cause will be collected at baseline as available in the medical records, and as available from routine follow-up visits or from patients existing records for up to 180 days after the last administration of Obizur.